ubc-library-rc/rdm/content/04_directory_structures.md

 ```

 ```
-Example 2: This example folder is organized such that the different components are the top folders
+Example 2: This example folder is organized such that the different components are in the subfolders

 another_example
 ├── Another-Example_Folder/